ming-body7/boluomi-frontend/app/bower_components/ng-sortable/README.md

 - Added a Jquery like 'containment' option to the sortable to prevent the drag outside specified bounds.
 - 'containerPositioning' option may be set to 'relative' to accommodate relative positioning on the container or its ancestry.
 Use this if the draggable item is offset from the mouse cursor while dragging.
 A common scenario for this is when using bootstrap columns.
 - The 'is-disabled' attribute can be added optionally to as-sortable disable the Drag at runTime.
+- Added a `longTouch` option to the sortable, setting to `true` will cause the drag and drop functionality to get activated upon `long-touch` aka `touch-and-hold` on touch devices.
+This maintains the native scroll by dragging functionality on touch devices.
+Default is set to `false`.

 #### Placeholder:
 - By default a placeholder element is created using the same tag as the as-sortable-item element